zonghaohuang007/home/_pages/about.md

 My name is Zonghao Huang.
 I am an incoming Ph.D. student at Department of Computer Science, [Duke University](https://www.duke.edu/).
 Previously, I received my B.Eng. degree in Electronic & Information Engineering at [Xiamen University](https://en.xmu.edu.cn/), also known as Amoy University.

 My previous research mainly focuses on the theoretical aspects on applying differential privacy into ADMM-based distributed machine learning.
-I am currently interested in the intersection between theoretical computer science and cryptography.
+I am currently interested in the intersection of theoretical computer science, cryptography, algorithms and privacy.